chiragjp/quantvoe/README.md

 The goal of modeling VoE is to use linear modeling to explore, in detail, every way you can model a single correlation.
 When you a model "adjust" by different variables, the initial association you're looking at can change.
-For example if you fit the following models in an attempt to explore physical activity and BMI.
-We'll refer to physical activity as the "primary variable" and BMI as the "dependent variable."
+For example if you fit the following models in an attempt to explore physical activity and cholesterol levels.
+We'll refer to physical activity as the "primary variable" and total cholesterol as the "dependent variable."

 ```